 Andrew Rogers: The Auberge was accommodating and comfortable, allowing us to nestle in a corner four person table in the dining room.
 Although Ivan had what looked like a very tasty salad, I got the impression they would not have minded if we only had drinks.
 It was a Tuesday which may explain the restaurant being fairly empty, but if the location works for both parties I would recommend it.

 A collection of tasteful food outlets with use of an Atrium in this building, warm and covered all year round.
 An ideal opportunity to play alfresco in Central London.
-The Atrium is only available during the day.
+The Atrium is only available during office hours,

 "Situated between Sea Containers Restaurant and Dandelyan Bar, it is the perfect place to sip a cup of tea, enjoy a game of backgammon or share a bottle of wine with friends.
 The Den is Mondrian London's hangout parlour, offering wine, champagne and light snacks throughout the day." - Jury is out on this so would welcome more feedback on it.

 The Canonbury Tavern is a short walk from Highbury and Islington tube station, on Canonbury Place.
 This historic pub with its large garden has been rapidly gaining a reputation for serving some of the finest British seasonal food in London.

 Ben Owen: Casa Tua is a quirky comfortable and a cosy cafe run by typical Italians - boisterous, attentive and friendly - tucked away in a hidden back street less than 5 minutes walk from King's Cross station.